 Margarita has two years’ industry experience and has played a vital role in seeing that Suffolk projects offer benefits to the local community.
-As a Trade Partner Diversity Officer at Suffolk, Margarita spends 100 percent of her time working with project teams and trade partners to ensure established compliance plans are implemented on the company’s projects.
+As National Trade Partner Diversity Manger at Suffolk, Margarita spends 100 percent of her time working with project teams and trade partners to ensure established compliance plans are implemented on the company’s projects.

 Margarita has built strong relationships with countless local MBE, WBE, and DBE firms, providing mentoring, coaching, and introducing them and their work to Suffolk’s project management teams.
 Together with Suffolk’s Director of Trade Partner Diversity, she hosts Suffolk’s Trades Partnership Series (TPS)—a program designed for disadvantaged, minority, veteran, and woman-owned trade partner firms to foster relationships with Suffolk.
 It is offered exclusively to both union and non-union trade partners that are certified as a Disadvantaged Business Enterprise (DBE), Minority Business Enterprise (MBE), Women-Owned Business Enterprise (WBE), and Veteran Business Enterprise (VBE) and have been in business for a minimum of two years.
 TPS is structured in an interactive format with a focus on providing an overview of Suffolk’s construction management procedures and processes, enabling trade partners to obtain a better understanding of how to successfully work on projects with Suffolk.